HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 - Authoritative websites: Platforms rich in structured data markup, such as TripAdvisor, contribute significantly to the knowledge base of AI search systems.
 - Vertical-specific databases: Industry-specific databases and platforms provide specialized information for AI-powered search in various sectors.

-### The Shift to AI-Powered Search and Its Implications
+### The shift to AI-powered search and its implications

 This transition from traditional search to AI-powered search demands a broader, more nuanced approach to optimization: